WeekThor/AdminProtect/README.md

   - adminprotect.tempban.use.offline – Allow to temporary ban offline players
   - adminprotect.tempban.use.protected – Allow to temporary ban players with protection
   - adminprotect.unban.use – Allow to use /unban
+  - adminprotect.unban.except.&lt;admin&gt; - prevent unblocking players/IPs that have been banned by &lt;admin&gt; (nick must be in lowercase)
   - adminprotect.banip.protect – Protection from /banip
   - adminprotect.banip.use – Allow to use /tbanip (only ban online players' IP and only temporary ban)
   - adminprotect.banip.use.offline – Allow to ban offline players' IP